GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 149.
-Sing unto the Lord, with hearty accord
+Voice Text: CXLIX.
+Sing unto ye Lord, with hearty accord

 General Note